4dcu-be/4dcu.be/_posts/2021-04-29-Printing-The-Keyraken.md

 ![Keyraken card back](/assets/posts/2021-04-29-Printing-The-Keyraken/keyraken_back.jpg){:.small-image}

+## Printing the cards

+The correct size for KeyForge cards is *poker size* on Printer Studio, and *poker size (63.5 x 88.9 mm)* on Make Playing Cards.
+However, the exact same image dimensions can be printed as 63 x 88 mm (Printer Studio) and poker size (63 x 88 mm) (MPC), which matches the size of Magic: the Gathering cards.
+Since you will never mix these cards with official cards, it doesn't matter much.
+I'll opt for the 63 x 88 mm so I can fill the order with some M:tG proxies and tokens (which do need to have the exact size of the actual cards, but this is entirely up to you !)

 ## Conclusion

 Releasing these expansions, which give a unique twist to an already great game, is very generous from FFG.
 With the